SaadTeli/linearRegressionProject/README.md

 The model effectively predicts bike demand and provides valuable insights for business strategy optimization.
 Key factors such as weather conditions, seasons, and holidays play a significant role in determining bike rental demand.

 ## Files
-- `Bike_Sharing_Demand_Prediction.ipynb`: Jupyter notebook with the complete analysis.
+- `linearRegression.ipynb`: Jupyter notebook with the complete analysis.
 - `Subjective_Questions.pdf`: Answers to the subjective questions.
 - `README.md`: This file summarizing the project.